FelixLabelle/felixlabelle.github.io/_posts/2023-11-18-discussion-about-text-similarity.md

 can matter for your downstream application.
 If you'd like to group messages with similar meanings together regardless of meaning, you'd need a method than favors that criteria over others like language.

-## Characteristics of Text
-Below are some examples of characteristics that could be used to find similar texts

-- Syntax
-	- Language being used
-	- Word choice
-	- Granularity of text
-	- Grammatical structure
-		- Shared structure
-	- Length
-- Semantics
-	- Object
-	- Subject
-	- Action
-	- Facts
-- Pragmatics
-	- Tone (e.g., Sentiment, Friendliness,Formality)
-	- Context (e.g., referring to similar world events, having similar views, discussing the same thing in different ways)
-	- Text Type (e.g., satire, poetry, news)
-	- Style (e.g., descriptive, narrative)

-Keep these in mind as we discuss different tasks.

 ## PSA: Semantic Similarity is not a (Single) Task